HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ### Largest Contentful Paint

 To understand when a page feels meaningfully loaded, we look at [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp).
 This metric measures the time from when the user first requests the page to when the largest visible element—typically a hero image, headline, or prominent text block—finishes rendering on screen.
 Any page with an LCP score under 2.5 seconds is considered 'Good', scores between 2.5 and 4.0 seconds indicate that the page 'Needs Improvement,' and a score over 4.0 seconds is considered 'Poor' performance.
-Currently, 74% of desktop pages achieve a 'Good' LCP score compared to 62% on mobile, with mobile also showing nearly double the rate of 'Poor' experiences (13% versus 7%)—a gap that likely reflects the compounding effects of slower networks and less powerful hardware**.** Unlike FCP, which captures the first visual response, LCP reflects when the *primary* content has arrived—the moment users perceive the page as substantially complete.
+Currently, 74% of desktop pages achieve a 'Good' LCP score compared to 62% on mobile, with mobile also showing nearly double the rate of 'Poor' experiences (13% versus 7%)—a gap that likely reflects the compounding effects of slower networks and less powerful hardware.
+Unlike FCP, which captures the first visual response, LCP reflects when the *primary* content has arrived—the moment users perceive the page as substantially complete.

 {{ figure_markup(
   image="lcp-performance-by-device-2025.png",